Backcountry (film): Plot

-Alex and his girlfriend Jenny arrive at a provincial park to go camping for the weekend.
-In hopes of exploring a trail he loved when he was younger, Alex refuses a map from the park ranger, confident that he knows the park well.
-On the first night after they set up camp, they encounter a tour guide named Brad who Jenn invites to have dinner with them.
+Alex and his girlfriend Jenn arrive at a provincial park to go camping for the weekend in hopes of exploring a trail he loved when he was younger.
+Alex refuses a map from the park ranger, confident that he knows the park well.
+On the first night after they set up camp, they encounter an Irish tour guide named Brad who Jenn invites to have dinner with them.
 Brad flirts with Jenn, much to Alex's annoyance; the two confront one another and Brad leaves.

 The following morning, Alex decides to go off-trail, deeper into the park where he remembers there is a lake with a waterfall.
 On the way, he sees a bear paw print in the ground but does not alert Jenn.
 They also discover a half-eaten deer carcass.
-When they arrive at where Alex believes the lake to be, they discover it is not and he realises they are lost.
+When they arrive at where Alex believes the lake to be, it is not there and he realises they are lost.
 Panicked, Jenn looks for her cell phone to call for help but Alex reveals he removed it from her backpack and left it in the car, worried that she would be distracted by it all weekend.
 The pair argue, and Jenn reveals she never wanted to come hiking.
 Alex tells her he was planning to propose.

 They make camp for the night and, as the pair sleep, a huge black bear approaches the tent.
 In the morning, they find all of their food has been eaten.
 As they continue hiking, they come across a bear bed and, realising there is a bear near, decide to walk as far as they can while it's light.
-The following morning, Alex awakes to see the bear a few metres from the tent.
+The following morning, Alex awakens to see the bear a few metres from the tent.
 It approaches and eventually claws its way through, injuring Jenn's arm.
 She briefly wards it off with bear spray but it returns, and Jenn watches in horror as Alex is dragged from the tent and brutally mauled to death.
 Jenn flees without any belongings.

 Jenn rests for the night high up in a tree; she awakes to the sound of a helicopter overhead, but fails to get its attention.
 Stalked again by the bear, she manages to escape by climbing down a waterfall, but slips and breaks her ankle.
 Using a makeshift splint, she struggles through the park using her flare as a guide.
 Miraculously, Jenn makes it back to their starting point where they left their canoe.
 She paddles back to the park entrance and collapses in the parking lot.
 Brad, who is getting ready to lead a tour, notices her and rushes over to help.